mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ## Depth zero self-signed certificate, openssl verify rc: 18

-The Mender Client detected a self-signed certificate that is the only one in the chain and the same certificate can't be located in the trusted store.
+The Mender-auth Client detected a self-signed certificate that is the only one in the chain and the same certificate can't be located in the trusted store.
 That means the OpenSSL is unable to verify the server identity.
 You have to either use another (not self-signed) certificate or include the certificate in the local trust store.